drbarnz/blog/content/posts/slack_custom_emoji.md

 Is Slack emojis good for storing important information?

-> No, but this is not an invitation to start using GUID's as emoji names nor to stop making wholesome meme of colleagues **with their consent**.
+> No, but this is not an invitation to start using GUID's as emoji names nor to stop making wholesome memes of colleagues **with their consent**.

 So why are Slack emojis public?

 > lol, no idea.
-Probably cause of some ~legacy~ money generating systems
+Probably cause of some ~~legacy~~ money generating systems

 Should I save my companies Slack's `${team_id}` before I leave so I can download all my emojis later??